Fiery-Warrior/NextLevel-Intramurals/README.md

 # Hey gang.
 It's ya boi asher.
 I am riding the high of getting authentication to work so here are some steps you need to get this running on your machine.
+Make sure you have both MySQL Workbench **AND** MySql server installed and running on your machine.
 Install `NLIDBDump20231023.sql` using MySQL Workbench GETTING THE REACT FRONTEND RUNNING (As of 10/23/2023):
     Install Material-UI (MUI): `npm install -f @mui/material @emotion/react @emotion/styled` (Do not forget the -f)